McKinleyville, California: Transportation

-Land
+Road

 U.S. Route 101 extends north and south through the community.
 The route lies to the west of the majority of the community and bisects a small portion of the area.
 State Route 299 connects to U.S. Route 101 at the northern end of the nearby city of Arcata.
-SR 299 begins at that point and extends easterly to serve as the major traffic artery to the east for the community of McKinleyville.
-SR 200 also falls within the area, on the southernmost area of the city, letting drivers get to SR 299 without needing to get to US 101.
+State Route 299 begins at that point and extends easterly to serve as the major traffic artery to the east for the community of McKinleyville.
+State Route 200 also falls within the area, on the southernmost area of the city, letting drivers get to SR 299 without needing to get to US 101.